nbailey20/HACC/README.md

 * Cleanly exit at any point with ctrl-c
 * 'configure' keyword to set/show/export client configuration parameters
     * export config as encrypted file to grant multiple users access to single Vault
+* Optionally check for client version updates in github, --upgrade keyword if not on latest version

 ## hacc -h